 In time, we envision further enhancing this mitigation action toolbox by adding sector-specific actions and frameworks (e.g., Sustainable Apparel Coalition’s HIGG Index and actions for Tier 1 suppliers).

 In 2015, WWF, in conjunction with IFC, put out a report that provided a framework for valuing water.
 This framework is now being incorporated into the Water Risk Filter to provide guidance to those seeking to convert risk into value.
 In addition, the new valuation section will link to the Bellagio Principles on Valuing Water, point out relevant guidance materials, and distinguish some of the “valuation tools” (or calculators) that have emerged, thereby helping people to find the right one.

-In addition, WWF is adding its own valuation tool into the mix.
-This new tool will draw from the Water Risk Assessment results, to offer up specific events (and probabilities) which the user will then select from to identify potential financial impacts.
-Powered by CDP Water data, the new valuation tool will ultimately help to illustrate how water risk events can affect financial statements: from revenue loss due to droughts to depreciation of assets due to floods.
+WWF is also adding its own valuation tool into the mix: Value Potentially Affected tool.
+This new tool will draw from the Water Risk Assessment results, and combine likely events with potential financial impacts.
+Powered by CDP Water Security, the Value Potentially Affected tool will ultimately help to illustrate how water risk events can affect financial statements: from revenue loss due to droughts to depreciation of assets due to floods.

 A new way of working in WWF